 Do people often come to you for advice?
 Do they compliment you on your cooking?
 Have you ever been told that you had a great way with words, or an impeccable sense of style?
 These might seem like little things, but it could give you an idea of the areas in which you excel without being aware of it.

-Which of these Skills Do You Actually Want to Employ?
+Which Skill Do You Actually Want to Use?

 Just because you’re great at mathematics, it doesn’t automatically mean that you’d like to crunch numbers all day.
 This is why you should stack your skills next to your interests, and start building a career orientation profile.
 This will come in handy once you start looking at possible jobs, and will allow you to eliminate certain positions.